alekseysotnikov/CmdTool/README.md

 ### Features
 - Execute command or script
 - Save output stream of the process into a file
-- Create or delete execution directory before or after execution
+- Create or delete work directory before or after execution

 ### Examples
 > Execute command